pictureanastronomer/pictureanastronomer.github.io/_symposiumspeakers/lauratrouille.md

 </div>

 [Dr. Laura Trouille](https://www.adlerplanetarium.org/explore/about-us/who-we-are/){:target="_blank"} is the Principle Investigator of Zooniverse and Vice President of Science Engagement & Visualization at the Adler Planetarium.

+Title: "Expanding Horizons: Non-Academic Careers and Inclusive Engagement Strategies for Retaining Women in Astronomy"